dan-r/HomeAssistant-NissanConnect/README.md

 A basic integration for interacting with Nissan Connect vehicles.
 Based on the work of @mitchellrj and tobiaswkjeldsen.

+This is quite heavily EV-focussed as thats what I have.

 This is an unofficial integration.
 I have no affiliation with Nissan besides owning one of their cars.

 Tested with the following vehicles: